cloudfoundry/cf-networking-release/README.md

   ```
   bosh run errand netman-cf-acceptance
   ```

+## Other infrastructures
+The policy enforcement engine we use requires Linux Kernel version 4.4.0-30.49 or later.
+Unfortunately, this kernel version is not yet in any official BOSH stemcell.
+There are rough work-arounds available for bosh-lite and AWS at the moment (see above) but otherwise you should wait for the official stemcells to roll forward.

 ## To replace flannel with your own CNI plugin
 0. Remove the following BOSH jobs: